Skip to main content

 Total Direct Costs: total costs entered in the Direct Costs section;

-Total Direct Cost Comm.: total of Industrial Cost and Total Direct Costs;
+Total Direct Cost of Job Order: total of Industrial Cost and Total Direct Costs;

 Refill: allows you to indicate the type of refill, whether as a percentage or as a value, and also the value itself;

-Total Cost Refilled: total of Total direct cost comm. and Refill;
+Total Cost Refilled: total of Total direct cost of job order and Refill;

 Total General Costs: total costs entered in the General Costs section;